SiRi13/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Submission code is usable and readable

 The **model.py** file contains the code for training and saving the convolutional neural network.
+Loading, preprocessing and augmenting the data points is handled by the file **data_generator.py**.

 ### Model Architecture and Training Strategy